AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/former-teammembers-receive-cloud-notification-emails.md

 A notice of a detected outage or important issue regarding the cloud project/environment has been sent to your team.
 This includes members that may no longer be associated with your project such as external/agency developers or system integrators.
 You want these users to stop receiving notifications.

 ## Solution

+> **Note**: If you are an external/agency developer or system integrator and are no longer associated with the project, you must reach out to the Project Owner or Project Admin on that project for assistance.

 There are two ways to stop the notifications by removing the user(s) from your project: